lkoehl/typst-boxes/README.md

 # typst-boxes

 Colorful boxes in [Typst](https://github.com/typst/typst).
-Copy and import the [typst-boxes.typ](typst-boxes.typ) file to use in your own projects.

-Check out [the example project](https://typst.app/project/rp9q3upfc69bPUCbv0BjzX) to see all boxes in action.
+Check out [the example project](https://typst.app/project/rp9q3upfc69bPUCbv0BjzX) to see all boxes in action

 Current features include:

-- a colorful box in four different colors (black, red, blue, green)
+- a colorful box is in four different colors (black, red, blue, green)
 - a colorful box with a slanted headline
 - a box with a simple outline
 - a rotateable stickynote

 ## Colorbox

 ![colorbox_example](examples/colorbox.png)

 ### Usage

 ```
 #colorbox(
   title: lorem(5),